Nigerian Civil War: Media and public opinion

 On 29 May 1969, Bruce Mayrock, a student at Columbia University, set himself ablaze at the premises of the United Nations Headquarters in New York, to protest what he viewed as a genocide against the people of Biafra.
 He died of his injuries the following day.
-On 25 November 1969, musician John Lennon returned the MBE he had awarded by Queen Elizabeth II in 1964 in protest against British support for Nigeria.
+On 25 November 1969, musician John Lennon returned the MBE he had been awarded by Queen Elizabeth II in 1964 in protest against British support for Nigeria.
 In his letter to the Queen returning the MBE, Lennon wrote: "Your Majesty, I am returning this in protest against Britain's involvement in the Nigeria-Biafra thing, against our support of America in Vietnam, and against Cold Turkey slipping down the charts.
 With love.
 John Lennon."

 Kwale oilfield incident

-In May 1969 a company of Biafran commandos raided an oil field in Kwale and killed 11 Saipem workers and Agip technicians.
+In May 1969, a company of Biafran commandos raided an oilfield in Kwale and killed 11 Saipem workers and Agip technicians.
 They captured three Europeans unhurt and then at a nearby Okpai Field Development Biafran commandos surrounded and captured 15 more expatriate personnel.
 The captives included 14 Italians, three West Germans and one Lebanese.
 It was claimed that the foreigners were captured fighting alongside Nigerians against Biafran troops and that they assisted Nigerians in constructing roads to aid them in their operations against Biafra.
 They were tried by a Biafran court and sentenced to death.

 This incident caused an international uproar.
 In the month that followed Pope Paul VI, the governments of Italy, the United Kingdom and the United States of America mounted concerted pressure on Biafra.
 On 4 June 1969, after receiving a personal direct mail from the Pope, Ojukwu pardoned the foreigners.
 They were released to the special envoys sent by the governments of Ivory Coast and Gabon and left Biafra.